Tamper-Proof Stickers: Choosing the Right Security Label for Every Business Need (2025 Edition)

 1. Void Labels

-Void labels are designed to leave behind a visible message, like “VOID” or a custom pattern, when someone tries to peel them off.
 This message appears either on the product surface, the label itself, or both, making any removal attempt obvious.
-They’re widely used in electronics, logistics, and packaging where seal integrity is critical.
+They’re widely used in electronics, logistics, and packaging, where seal integrity is critical.
 Once removed, the label can’t be reapplied without showing signs of tampering.

-These labels rely on a dual-layer construction.
-When pulled, the top layer separates and exposes the hidden print embedded in the bottom layer or adhesive.
 Some versions leave residue, while others are residue-free for clean surfaces.
 They work well on plastic, metal, and paperboard and are often compliant with packaging regulations in sensitive industries like healthcare.

-2. Destructible (Egg Shell) Labels
+2. Destructible (Eggshell) Labels

 Destructible labels, commonly called eggshell stickers, are made from brittle materials that crack and break apart when tampered with.
 They’re designed so you can’t peel them off in one piece.
 Instead, the label fractures into small shards, making reapplication impossible and cleanup difficult.
 These are especially useful in preventing return fraud and warranty abuse.